 Lifestyle and CVDPrint this page

 Lifestyles choices such as poor dietary habits, smoking, significant alcohol consumption and a lack of physical activity have been shown to affect CVD mortality.
-28% of CVD deaths are attributable to smoking, 17% to lack of physical activity, 14% to being overweight, 13% to poor diet quality and 7% to high alcohol intake4.
-Such lifestyle choices are associated with long-term adverse conditions such as diabetes, hyperlipidaemia and hypertension, which in turn can increase the risk of CVD5.
+28% of CVD deaths may be attributed to smoking, 17% to lack of physical activity, 14% to being overweight, 13% to poor diet quality, and 7% to high alcohol intake75.
+Such lifestyle choices are associated with long-term adverse conditions such as diabetes, hyperlipidaemia, and hypertension, which in turn can increase the risk of CVD76.

 This information is intended for Healthcare professional audiences.